MaskCLIP: Masked Self-Distillation Advances Contrastive Language-Image Pretraining: Related Work

 \section{Related Work}

 \textbf{Vision-language pretraining} Recent years have seen rapid progress made in vision-language pretraining~\cite{li2019visualbert,lu2019vilbert,tan2019lxmert,su2019vl,chen2020uniter,li2020unicoder,li2020oscar,zhou2020unified,lu202012,desai2021virtex,li2020hero,luo2020univl,qi2020imagebert,li2020unimo,li2021align}.
 Several multiple cross-modality loss functions have been proposed for the training objective, such as image-text matching~\cite{li2019visualbert,lu2019vilbert,tan2019lxmert,chen2020uniter,xu2021e2e}, masked language modeling~\cite{li2019visualbert,lu2019vilbert,tan2019lxmert,su2019vl,chen2020uniter}, masked image modeling~\cite{lu2019vilbert,tan2019lxmert,su2019vl,chen2020uniter}, contrastive loss~\cite{li2020oscar,li2020unimo,li2021align}.
 These objects are often mixed with each other to form a compound objective.
 While a variety of approaches have been proposed, few works investigate the performance on visual representation learning for image classification.
-Recently, CLIP~\cite{radford2021learning}, ALIGN~\cite{jia2021scaling} and SLIP~\cite{mu2021slip} show that the image-text contrastive learning objective achieves promising performance for visual representation learning.
-Focusing on this research direction, we propose the masked self-distillation objective incorporated with the image-text contrastive loss to further improve pretraining performance for various visual understanding tasks.
+Recently, CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} show that the image-text contrastive learning objective achieves promising performance for visual representation learning.
+There are many following works proposed to further improve the pretraining performance, DeCLIP~\cite{zhou2021denseclip}, SLIP~\cite{mu2021slip}, COTS~\cite{lu2022cots}, ViCHA~\cite{shukor2022efficient}, CYCLIP~\cite{goel2022cyclip} use additional uni/multi-modality supervision to improve the model capability, and PyramidCLIP~\cite{gao2022pyramidclip}, KLITE~\cite{shen2022k}, IDEA~\cite{huang2022idea} seek to external knowledge from pre-trained models or datasets as the additional guidance.
+FILIP~\cite{yao2021filip} and LOUPE~\cite{li2022fine} introduce fine-grained alignment to the model.
+Focusing on this research direction, we analyze the desired properties of supervision which could be complementary to CLIP, and propose the masked self-distillation objective incorporated with the image-text contrastive loss to further improve pretraining performance for various visual understanding tasks.